Grandfather Mountain Trifecta

 If you are looking for solitude, this probably isn’t the hike for you, I passed by many hikers along the system of trails, but even so, I did have a few summits to myself by getting to them at the right times.

 Until this hike, Old Rag was my standard for technical hikes east of the Mississippi River, but now that I’ve experienced Grandfather Mountain, it has been supplanted.
-It is not for faint of heart, with all the scrambles and exposed sections it can be dangerous, but Grandfather Mountain a thrilling hike, and one I will have to do again.
+It is not for the faint of heart, with all the scrambles and exposed sections, it can be dangerous, but Grandfather Mountain is a thrilling hike, and one I will have to do again.